tFAQs-Frequently asked Questions Women Travelers have about Uganda

 Avoid eating salads or raw cabbage on your plate unless it is a good restaurant or Hotel.
 Avoid those buffets heated only by a small candle where the curries and other things will spoil.
 With juices, ask if the water has been boiled and if there are no ice cubes, to name a few.

-Vegetarians and Vegans can survive in Uganda on a plant-based diet – even the gorillas do.
+Vegetarians and Vegans can survive in Uganda on a plant-based diet – even gorillas.

 Other dietary needs, such as gluten-free, can be met.
-For more information read our staying well on safari page.
+For more information, read about staying well on the Safari page.

 How do I stay in touch with Home?

-The easiest way – you do not need an open phone, you need a smartphone that will work with WiFi – stay in a hotel or lodge, or be in a restaurant where it will work.
+The easiest way – you do not need an open phone; you need a smartphone that will work with WiFi – is to stay in a hotel, lodge, or restaurant where it will work.

 You can use Skype, WhatsApp, Facebook, WhatsApp, Instagram, and Twitter, and you are connected with the rest of the world.

-That is, 2019 is the simplest way for you to stay connected with Family.
-Technology has changed in recent years, and so has the methodology that people use to remain associated with Family, Friends.
+That is, 2019 is the simplest way to stay connected with Family.
+Technology has changed in recent years, as has the methodology people use to remain associated with Family and friends.

 With the Internet, have patience.
-We have 3-G and 4-G in fewer places, and in reality, it will be more like 2-G.
+We have 3-G and 4-G in fewer places; it will be more like 2-G.

-We do recommend that you do not post pictures of your time in Uganda while here.
+We recommend you not post pictures of your time in Uganda while here.
 Wait until you get home.
-The reason is that potential thieves read your posts and you may find an empty home upon return.
+The reason is that potential thieves read your posts, and you may find an empty home upon return.

-Speed- will mot often be not what you are used to – have patience – Hakuna Matata.
+Speed- will not often be what you are used to – have patience – Hakuna Matata.

 Can I go on a Solo Safari?